TenthPres/TouchPoint-WP/README.md

 ### Small Group Finder
 - Publish a list and map of Small Groups, with dynamic filtering based on actual data, such as demographics and location.
 - Suggest Small Groups physically nearby based on geolocation.
-- Allow website guests to easily join a group and assign group leaders a task to follow up with prospects.
+- Allow website guests to easily contact leaders or join a group via TouchPoint Tasks.

 ### Authentication (Beta)
 Authenticate TouchPoint users to WordPress, so you can know your website users.
 Optionally, this authentication can happen silently in the background, so that if a user is logged into TouchPoint, they are automatically logged into your website.

+### Events
+Improve display of events in the TouchPoint Custom Mobile App by providing content from [The Events Calendar Plugin by ModernTribe](https://theeventscalendar.com/).
+This is compatible with both the free and "Pro" versions.

 <!--